List of schools of the Roman Catholic Archdiocese of Louisville: High schools

+Elementary schools

 There are or have been over thirty Catholic elementary schools within the Archdiocese of Louisville.
+A significant number also have a pre-school.

 Ascension Elementary School

 Ascension Elementary School serves grades PreK-8 within the Archdiocese of Louisville.
 Sports teams compete under the title "The Ascension Longhorns".
 The school won the 2019 Department of Education Blue Ribbon Award.

 The school is in the St. Regis Park neighborhood of Louisville, Kentucky currently serves about 370 students with 35 teachers plus supporting staff.
 It teaches the core curriculum, in addition to art, music, computer, Physical Education and Spanish classes.